harshit13/covid19-viz/README.md

 # covid19-viz
-To visualize and investigate trends and various socio-economic changes related to the pandemic
+To visualize and investigate trends and various socio-economic changes related to the pandemic <br>

 Demo: https://youtu.be/n7jDhG6HdJI